-Note: The Vissim COM interface is not included in the Demo version.
+Note: The Vissim COM interface is not included in the Demo version and in the PTV Vissim Junction version.

 COM does not depend on a certain programming language.
 COM objects can be used in a wide range of programming and scripting languages, including VBA, VBS, Python, C, C++, C#, Delphi, and MATLAB.
 In the following examples, VBA is used most often.
 Exceptions using the programming language Python are marked explicitly.